 - Learning Curve - the Amazon backend is learnable, but it is complicated and time consuming if you want to do it correctly.
 This is time you could be spending growing your own company: marketing, branding, social media, website merchandising, etc.

-- Brand damage - platform commoditization is creating a place where our brand is at increasing risk of damage.
+- Brand damage - platform commoditization is creating a place where premium brands are at increasing risk of damage.
 Because of this, we see some of the best and most sought after brands avoiding Amazon altogether.
 One such example is All Birds, the wool running shoe startup who grosses over $1B annually via their direct to consumer model built on a standard Shopify site.

 Our Amazon Strategy